yecril71pl/cpp-docs.pl-pl/docs/dotnet/stack-stl-clr.md

 #### <a name="parameters"></a>Parametry

-*right*<br/>
+*Kliknij*<br/>
-Adapter kontenera do wstawienia.
+Karta kontenera do wstawienia.

 ### <a name="remarks"></a>Uwagi

-Funkcja elementu członkowskiego przypisuje `right.get_container()` do bazowego kontenera.
-Możesz użyć do zmiany zawartości całego stosu.
+Funkcja członkowska przypisuje `right.get_container()` do bazowego kontenera.
+Służy do zmiany całej zawartości stosu.

 ### <a name="example"></a>Przykład